plhsystems/stargate-mainboard-esp32/firmware/doc/readme.md

 ## Why?

-The ESP32 is cheap when compared to a raspberry pi and more accessible.
+The ESP32 is cheap compared to a raspberry pi and easier to get (there are recurrent shortage).
 Everything the raspberry pi does to control the Stargate can be done with cheaper hardware.
 Also the mainboard will integrate all the necessary drivers, IC, regulator, etc. in a single PCB.
 The current iteration of the Stargate using the raspberry pi needs a lot of external breakout to works.
-It increase the cost and make the electronic more difficult to master for people who are less skilled with electronic.
+It increase the cost and make the electronic more difficult to master especially for people whom are less skilled with electronic.

 # Objectives